Call numbers explained

 Library of Congress Classification

-The UGA Libraries' Shelving Units use the Library of Congress (LC) classification system, which organizes materials by subject.
+The UGA Libraries use the Library of Congress (LC) classification system, which organizes materials by subject.
 Library holdings are shelved by call number.
 Each call number is unique; call numbers serve as subject identifiers and as addresses for locations in the collections.
 Call numbers generally incorporate the subject classification, a code for the author, and year of publication.

-The example below shows how the call number might appear on the spine of a book and how it identifies the subject matter:
+Here's an example of how the call number might appear on the spine of a book and how it identifies the subject matter:

 DNA Repair and Mutagenesis by Friedberg et al.

 .F753 .F753 = Indicates a specific work by author(s)